ittech25/BlackUpload/README.md

 11. Will Documented and easy to read
 12. QR Code Generator
 13. Download URL Generator
-14. Comes with more then 1 example
+14. Comes with more than 1 example
 15. File information
-    + File name
+    + Filename
     + File SHA-128 Hash
     + File Size
     + File Upload Date